 What is the best nonstick frying pans?

-There are many non-stick fry pans on the market from them we have picked best 3 frying pans depending on the user reviews and the feature of the frying pans.
-Here are the top 3 non stick frying pans are listed below.
+There are many non-stick fry pans on the market from them we have picked the best 3 frying pans depending on the user reviews and the feature of the frying pans.
+Here are the top 3 non-stick frying pans are listed below.

 - T-fal B1500 Specialty Nonstick One Egg Wonder Fry Pan Cookware